Advocacy/Lobbying, Medical & Health, Operations/Project Management

-Bachelor’s Degree in public health or related field or equivalent combination of education and work experience.
+Bachelor’s Degree in health education or public health related field

-Ability to multi task in a faced paced environment.
+Ability to multi-task in a fast-paced work environment.

 Consistent with its mission, the American Lung Association maintains a smoke-free work place; all employees must abstain from tobacco use in any form.